 Expertise Differences in Classroom Disruption Management (Level 2)

-Building on the outlined model of professional competence in classroom disruption management, it becomes essential to examine how these competencies manifest across different levels of teaching expertise.
+Building on the outlined model of professional competence in classroom disruption management (Ref.), it is essential to examine how these competencies manifest across different levels of teaching expertise.
 Teachers’ ability to respond effectively to classroom disruptions is not only shaped by their professional knowledge and perceptual accuracy but also by the extent to which these competencies are integrated and applied in practice.

 Teachers’ Knowledge (Level 3)